yoyongxuan/tp/docs/UserGuide.md

 ### Adding a score for an exam for a student: `score`

-Adds the specified score for the specified exam for the specified student from the Address Book.
+Adds the specified score for the specified exam for the specified student from CadetHQ.
 If a score already exists, it is overwritten by the most recent valid score command and the score is updated.

 Format: `score INDEX ex/EXAM s/SCORE` or `score SID ex/EXAM s/SCORE`